skypjack/entt/docs/md/entity.md

 performance and memory usage.
 However, this also has consequences that are worth mentioning.

-When an empty type is detected, it's not instantiated by default.
-Therefore, only the entities to which it's assigned are made available.
-There doesn't exist a way to _get_ empty types from a storage or a registry.
+When an empty type is detected, it is not instantiated by default.
+Therefore, only the entities to which it is assigned are made available.
+There does not exist a way to _get_ empty types from a storage or a registry.
 Views and groups never return their instances too (for example, during a call to `each`).<br/>
 On the other hand, iterations are faster because only the entities to which the type is assigned are considered.
-Moreover, less memory is used, mainly because there doesn't exist any instance of the component, no matter how many entities it is assigned to.
+Moreover, less memory is used, mainly because there does not exist any instance of the component, no matter how many entities it is assigned to.

 More in general, none of the feature offered by the library is affected, but for